Headshot with blurred background.png

 — Robert Bullard, Facilitator of GROW

-If you’re running a writing group or writing circle, or are organizing a conference or festival and you’d like to invite me to give a talk or run a bespoke workshop or course, then use this contact form or call 07827 455723 and we can take it further.
+If you’re running a writing group or writing circle, or are organizing a conference or festival and you’d like to invite me to give a talk, then use this contact form or call 07827 455723 and we can take it further.

 I also welcome interview invitations, such as for radio or podcasts, or you can invite me to guest-post on your blog.
 Contact me via the contact form or call 07827 455723.